man using wireless call box

 Apartments

-An apartment call box allows visitors to easily contact the building’s residents, and enables residents to buzz them in remotely.
+An apartment call box allows visitors to contact the building’s residents easily and enables residents to buzz them in remotely.
 Multifamily buildings benefit from having a call box because they ensure that residents never miss a visitor.
 Additionally, they prevent property staff from having to vet visitors and grant them access around the clock.

 Wireless call boxes also reduce missed deliveries and package theft at apartments.
 With a call box at the property’s entrance, delivery carriers always have a way to alert residents they’ve arrived and request property access.

 Apartment building owners and operators appreciate wireless call boxes because they’re easier and more affordable to install.
-Wireless call boxes that operate over a cellular network or the internet are preferable, as they eliminate the need to install hardware in every apartment unit.
+Call boxes that operate over a cellular network or the internet are preferable, as they eliminate the need to install hardware in every apartment unit.

 Commercial buildings and offices